top of page

 This project allows everyone to play a role in protecting our coastline communities.
 Pull a group together to clean up ocean trash that clogs mangrove roots.
 Clean ups allow what Mother Nature does best - restore itself.
 If everyone in the world plants just seven mangrove seedlings a year, or cleans out the roots of just one bed of mangroves, we can amass enough forest area to absorb a third of carbon emissions.

-I will continue to provide mangrove restoration education, as well as work hands-on, because I want youth to know that they can channel their fear into action, and make a difference.
+Forces of Nature will continue to provide mangrove restoration education, as well as work hands-on, because we want youth to know thier actions can make a difference.

 Check out my latest research.
 I'm splicing mangrove seedlings, sealing them with biodradable wax, and replanting in an effort to double regeneration rates.
 I'll let you know how it turns out.
 So far, It's working!